Basiiic/BasicHud/README.md

 # ISSUES I KNOW ABOUT CURRENTLY

-- cornered health does not show in 4:3 but im really not bothered to fix that :3
+- cornered health does not show in 4:3 (unsupported)

-- Chat Sounds sometimes plays the original sound (not sure why)

 # HUD CREDITS (THANK YOU <3)